The Members of

-CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

-Your Company has adopted an Anti-Sexual Harassment Policy in line with the requirementsof The Sexual Harassment of Women at the Workplace (Prevention Prohibition &Redressal)Act 2013 ('Act').
-A Complaints Committee has been set up to redress complaintsreceived regarding sexual harassment of women at workplace.
-All employees (permanent contractual temporarytrainees) are covered under this policy.
+The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof the Sexual Harassment of Women at the Workplace (Prevention Prohibition and Redressal)Act 2013.
+The Complaints Committee redresses the complaint received regarding sexualharassment of women at workplace.
+All employees (permanent contractual temporarytrainees) are covered under this Policy.

-During the year under review your Company has submitted its Annual Report on the cases of sexual harassment atworkplace to District Officer Mumbai pursuant to Section 21 ofthe aforesaid Act and rules made there under.
+The Company has submitted its Annual Report on the cases of sexual harassment atworkplace to District Officer Mumbai pursuant to Section 21 of the aforesaid Act andrules framed thereunder.

 EXTRACT OF ANNUAL RETURN

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to Section 134(3)(c) read with Section 134(5) of the Act the Board to thebest of their knowledge and ability confirm that -

-c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-d) the Directors had prepared the annual accounts on a going concern basis;
+d) they have prepared the annual accounts on a going concern basis;

-e) the Directors had laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and
+e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and

 For and on behalf of the Board of Directors

 | ||Shashi Kiran Shetty |

-| ||Chairman & Managing Director |
+| ||Chairman and Managing Director |

 |Place : Mumbai ||(DIN: 00012754) |